Jane Dillon: Biography

 Dillon was a pupil at Adcote School in Shropshire.
 She studied interior design at Manchester College of Art between 1961 and 1965, and subsequently in 1968, completed a Master's degree in furniture design at the Royal College of Art (RCA) in London.

 Between 1968 and 1971, Dillon worked at Olivetti in Milan under Ettore Sottsass.
 She later founded her own studio, Charles and Jane Dillon Associates, in London.
+She collaborated with companies such as Habitat, Herman Miller, and Cassina.

 For over 30 years, Dillon taught design at the RCA and was made an Honorary Fellow in 2007.
 Her complete studio archives are held at the Victoria and Albert Museum.